Y2K (1999 film): Reception

 The film was criticized by many critics.
-Wired wrote that the film had a "hackneyed approach to storytelling", and was "a rather pedestrian action movie", while the Washington Posts Tom Shales dismissed the film for being insufficient as a thriller, noting that "it never quickens the pulse or sets the senses on edge the way a thriller ought to do.
+The Variety reviewer called it a "ridiculous sweeps-ploitation thriller".
+Wired wrote that the film had a "hackneyed approach to storytelling" and was "a rather pedestrian action movie", while the Washington Posts Tom Shales dismissed the film for being insufficient as a thriller, noting that "it never quickens the pulse or sets the senses on edge the way a thriller ought to do.
 It merely catalogues random catastrophes that could possibly maybe might occur at midnight when we leave the miserable 1900s behind and plunge headlong into the 2000s."
-ZDNet's Mitch Ratcliffe called it "indescribably silly."
+ZDNet's Mitch Ratcliffe called it "indescribably silly".

 Several media outlets also took aim at the film for its technical inaccuracies, including ZDNet, which highlighted more than 25 "myths" from the film, and Computerworld, which printed a "Fact or Fiction?" rundown.